reggiebain/song-similarity-erdos/README.md

 - Companies looking to better classify and recommend wider arrays of music to listeners
 ## Key Performance Indicators (KPIs)
 - The model minimizes the *triplet-loss* function between a triplet of (anchor, similar, different) audio files to the degree that it will differentite between similar and different audio files.
 - The model beats a baseline of calculating the triplet-loss between audio files **without** feeding those audio files into the model.
+We'll call this the "no-model" baseline.
 ## EDA + Feature Engineering
 - We primarily focused on a Kaggle dataset that provided nearly 50k working links to previews of songs that could be used for audio analysis.
 The graphs below show some basic information about the release year, genre, and other tags of the provided songs.
 ![](images/genres_years.png)